Showing 1 - 1 OF 1

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

 The Fort Drum School Support Service Office is available to provide information for military families to help ensure a seamless transition into local area schools connected to the installation.
 Fort Drum encourages parents to utilize these services because of the dedication the School Support Services office has to maintaining a positive and productive relationship between our families and the schools which educate their children.
 School Support Services is also available to answer questions and provide educational resources offered in the local community for families throughout their time at Fort Drum.
-The School Liaison Officer can be reached at 315-772-3214 or DSN 312-772-3214.
+The School Liaison Officers can be reached at 315-772-3214 or 312-772-0281.
+Their office is at 10788 Chapel Drive, Youth Center Room 101, Fort Drum NY, 13602.
+Best times to reach out is Monday-Friday 0800-1630, closed on weekends and holidays.

 Both of the Carthage and Indian River School Districts have one high school for 9th-12th graders.
 They both have one middle school, however Carthage Middle School is for grades 5th-8th and Indian River Middle School is for grades 6th-8th.
 Carthage has three, K-4th grade elementary schools.
 Indian River has five primary schools, grades K-3rd, and one intermediate school for grades 4th and 5th.
 Which elementary/primary building younger students attend depends on the physical street address of the residence.

-Families living off-post attend public school in over a dozen local area school districts.
+Families living off-post attend public school in eighteen local area school districts.
 The determination on where a student attends school off post depends on which district collects school taxes for the property address.
-The Board of Cooperative Educational Services (BOCES), is the governing body for schools located in Jefferson, Lewis, Hamilton, Herkimer and Oneida counties.
+The Board of Cooperative Educational Services (BOCES) is the governing body for schools located in Jefferson, Lewis, Hamilton, Herkimer and Oneida counties.
 Contact the School Support Services office learn more about the different school districts in the area.

 To view the New York State Report Cards for any school or district in New York State visit the website, http://data.nysed.gov/.